Today's Ramadan Sehri & Iftar Times

 Dhahaba al-zama' wa abtalat al-'urooq wa thabata al-ajr in sha Allah

-"Thirst is gone, veins are moistened, and the reward is confirmed, if Allah wills"
+"Thirst is gone, veins are moistened, and reward is confirmed — if Allah wills"

-Sayings of Prophet Muhammad ﷺ about fasting and Ramadan
+Sayings of Prophet Muhammad ﷺ about fasting and the blessed month

 "Whoever fasts during Ramadan with faith and seeking his reward from Allah will have his past sins forgiven."